halcon74/halcon-overlay/README.md

 * app-portage/g-cpan - So far for testing/learning purposes only.
 * app-text/evince - Building evince without gvfs and dbus.
 And it works!
 * dev-perl/Mojolicious - "Really live" ebuild.
 Each new stable (not development) release gets installed automatically without the need to edit the ebuild.
-* dev-perl/String-Format - Version bump, relatively to the (obsolete) current 1.170.0 in ::gentoo (02.02.2021).
+* dev-perl/String-Format - Fixed Gentoo bug 715140.
+Version bump, relatively to the (obsolete) current 1.170.0 in ::gentoo (02.02.2021).
 The bump is important because String-Format-1.170.0 will not work in the next perl version (5.32).
 All its reverse dependencies, including Perl-Critic, won't work either.
 (Perl-Critic warns about it.)
 * dev-vcs/hg-git - Version bump, relatively to the current 0.9.0_rc1 in ::gentoo (19.09.2020).
 Supports mercurial-5.5.1.
 * media-gfx/xnviewmp-bin - Attempt to build XnViewMP with system libraries.
 So far unsuccessful...
 * media-libs/avidemux-plugins - Fixed Gentoo bug 744859.
 Lets to get rid of dev-lang/spidermonkey and of python 2.7.